 This research project aims to gain insight into the emerging trajectories of migrants who traverse severely challenged Central American countries in an attempt to reach North America.
 On an empirical level, the project responds to the recent increase of African and other migrants and refugees in Central America and situates their experiences in a context of globe-spanning migration routes, ‘crises’ and industries.
 On a theoretical level, the project builds on and further elaborates critical understandings of the dynamics between migration, displacement and (im)mobilities.
 In particular, the project asks to what extent novel conceptualizations of the displacement/emplacement dialectic can be applied to the increasingly drawn-out and volatile migrant trajectories across the so-called Global South.
 To do so, its ethnographic focus lies on migrant journeys as well as on what will be referred to as “migration nodes” of smuggling, surveillance and solidarity throughout key Central American sites.
 Offering an ethnographic understanding of migrant trajectories through these interconnected journeys and nodes, this project counters simplistic representations of migrants and refugees en route and contributes to the theorization of ambivalent, entangled, and localized displacement dynamics.

-So far, the research includes fieldwork at migrant reception shelters and border zones in Panama and Costa Rica.
-In both countries, we explore the volatilities of recent migration policies and practices, and the ways in which migrants negotiate these both inside and outside shelters.
-We simultaneously look at reception dynamics among local border / indigenous populations.
-Important topics currently under exploration include: the politics of care and control; migrant differentiation; and race.
+So far, the research included fieldwork at migrant reception shelters and border zones in Panama, Honduras and Costa Rica.
+In these three countries, we explored the volatilities of recent migration policies and practices, and the ways in which migrants negotiate these both inside and outside shelters, taking into account reception dynamics among local border / indigenous populations.

 Winters, N. & E. Reichl (2020) Pay and go?
 Transit migration regimes and migrant navigation in Central America.
 Blog post for Border Criminologies, 9 April 2020.